pantonante/3dRegistration/Experimenter/README.md

 **Summarizing**:

-- **run automatically** hundreds of registration experiments described in a JSON file
+- **run automatically** hundreds of registration experiments compactly described in a JSON file
 - computes **rotation error** and **translation error** for each registration experiment
 - generates **LaTeX** or **HTML reports** with graphs (including boxplot for execution time)
 - can be executed in parallel